IHE/ITI.MHD/input/pagecontent/ITI-65.md

 If the recipient is known to be an XDR/XCDR community, the error codes `XDSUnknownCommunity` or `XDSUnavailableCommunity` may be used instead.

-If the recipient is not implmeenting **ITI-65 FHIR Document Publish** Option and there is a FHIR Document Bundle within the ITI-65 transaction Bundle; then Fail the transaction and return the code `FHIRDocumentNotSupported` as an error.
-Document Source Actors may receive a FHIR validation error from Document Recipients that are unaware of the ITI-65 FHIR Document Publish option.
+If the recipient is not implementing **ITI-65 FHIR Document Publish** Option and there is a FHIR Document Bundle within the ITI-65 transaction Bundle; then Fail the transaction and return the code `FHIRDocumentNotSupported` as an error.
+Document Source Actors may receive a FHIR validation error from Document Recipients that are unaware of the ITI-65 FHIR Document Publish Option.

 ###### 2:3.65.4.1.3.1 Grouping with Actors in other Document Sharing Profiles

-This section applies to grouping the MHD Document Recipient Actor with [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) [Document Source](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.1.1.1) Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Document Source Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Limited-Metadata Document Source Actor, and [XDM](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Portable Media Creator Actor (e.g. with the [XDM ZIP over Email Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html#16.2.3) ).
+This section applies to grouping the MHD Document Recipient Actor with [XDS](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) [Document Source](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html#10.1.1.1) Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Document Source Actor, [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Limited-Metadata Document Source Actor, and [XDM](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Portable Media Creator Actor (e.g., with the [XDM ZIP over Email Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-16.html#16.2.3) ).

-The Document Recipient shall transform the Bundle content into a proper message for the given grouped Actor (e.g. the XDS Document Source using the Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction).
+The Document Recipient shall transform the Bundle content into a proper message for the given grouped actor (e.g., the XDS Document Source using the Provide and Register Document Set-b [\[ITI-41\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction).
 The Document Recipient shall create appropriate metadata from Resources in the FHIR Bundle Resource, including SubmissionSet, DocumentEntry, Folder, and Associations.

-Where values provided are References to FHIR resources (e.g. DocumentReference.encounter), the Reference should be converted to a [Document Sharing `CXi` Identifier Datatype](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.1.7) for recording in the Document Sharing ebRIM using the Identifier Type Codes when appropriate (See [Appendix Z.9.1.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.9.1.2-xds-cxi-mapped-to-fhir-identifier-type) ).
+Where values provided are References to FHIR resources (e.g., DocumentReference.encounter), the Reference should be converted to a [Document Sharing `CXi` Identifier Datatype](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.3.1.7) for recording in the Document Sharing ebRIM using the Identifier Type Codes when appropriate (See [Appendix Z.9.1.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.9.1.2-xds-cxi-mapped-to-fhir-identifier-type) ).
 The conversion may be by using the referenced Resource business .identifier.
-Note, there is not an obvious coversion of a reference .id to `CXi` identifier.
+Note, there is not an obvious conversion of a reference .id to `CXi` identifier.
 Note that DocumentReference.encounter would be mapped into DocumentEntry.referenceIdList as an Identifier Type Code of `urn:ihe:iti:xds:2015:encounterId`.

 If the Provide Document Bundle Message contains a DocumentReference with a relatesTo element, the code shall be translated using the [AssociationType vs RelatesTo ConceptMap](ConceptMap-AssociationTypeVsRelatesTo.html).